 Well, imagine my surprise when I saw kung pao chicken (宫保鸡丁, pronounced gong bao ji ding) on the menu in China.
 As it turns out, kung pao chicken is a Sichuanese.
 It’s usually made with a combination of chicken, vegetables and peanuts and a generous helping of spice (chili peppers and Sichuan peppercorns).
 The best part about the dish, though, is not the chicken.
 Oh no, it’s all about the peanuts.

 I still reminisce about those days in China, where I would sit around the dinner table and chat with my friends, picking off individual peanuts with my chopsticks and whiling away the time.
 Life operated at a much slower pace when I lived there . . .

 Stir frying peanuts with vegetables sounds like something that shouldn’t work, but it does.
 I absolutely love the crunch of the peanuts.
-In this vegan version, I’m substituting the chicken for pan-fried tofu.
+In this vegetarian version, I’m substituting the chicken for pan-fried tofu.
 This kung pao tofu stir fry takes only 30 minutes to make and it’s great with a side of rice or whatever grains you have on hand!

 MASTERING MY MISTAKES / COOKING NOTES